Calendar of Events 2026

 LPPS Members will be contacted by email with details.

 For all volunteer events please wear old clothes, sturdy shoes and work gloves and bring your own water.
-Volunteers who are 12 years and under must be accompanied by an adult.
+Volunteers who are 14 to 18 years must have a waiver signed by their legal guardian.
+Children under 14 years cannot participate according to insurance restrictions.

 Weed Pull, Lighthouse Park